 St. Louis, Nov.
-19. - The Missouri State building at the worlde fair, the original cost of which was \$145,000 was destroyed by fire as the result of an explosion of a hot water heater in the baserapidly that they could not be checked.
+19 .- The Missouri State building at the worlde fair, the original cost of which was \$145,000 was destroyed by fire as the result of an explosion of a hot water heater in the basement, and the flames spread so rapidly that they could not be checked.
 The heaviest loss was the contents of the structure which included oil portraits of Missouri governors and Supreme Court Judges.